Feyerabend/bb/workbook/projects/ch01/FLOATING.md

 ### Research questions

-1. How do Floating-Point Numbers Work?
+1. How do floating-point numbers work?
 	- Explain the structure of floating-point numbers, covering components such as the sign bit, exponent, and mantissa.
 Delve into concepts like precision, rounding, and representation limits.
 	- Describe IEEE 754, the standard format for floating-point arithmetic, including single, double, and extended precision.
 	- Examine how common operations, like addition and multiplication, work with floating-point numbers, and explore common pitfalls in arithmetic, like rounding errors and overflow/underflow.

-2. Historical Context of Floating-Point Arithmetic
+2. Historical context of floating-point arithmetic
 	- Explore the history of floating-point numbers, starting from the early methods of approximating real numbers to the development of the IEEE standard in the 1980s.
 	- Discuss early computer architectures and the challenges that influenced the design of floating-point arithmetic.

-3. Alternatives to Floating-Point Numbers
+3. Alternatives to floating-point numbers
 	- Fixed-point representation: Describe how it works and compare its strengths and weaknesses with floating-point representation, especially in resource-constrained systems like embedded devices.
 	- Arbitrary-precision arithmetic: Explain how libraries or algorithms provide precision beyond standard floating-point limits, and discuss trade-offs in terms of speed and memory.
 	- Rational numbers: Describe how representing numbers as fractions avoids precision loss in some cases and is sometimes used in algebraic computation systems.
 	- Interval arithmetic: Explore how this alternative bounds calculations within a range to better manage precision in critical applications, like physics simulations.

-4. Comparing Floating-Point and Alternative Representations
+4. Comparing floating-point and alternative representations
-	- Discuss practical scenarios in which floating-point numbers are preferable (e.g., fast calculations where small errors are acceptable) versus when alternatives are better suited (e.g., exact calculations required in financial transactions).
+	- Discuss practical scenarios in which floating-point numbers are preferable (e.g. fast calculations where small errors are acceptable) versus when alternatives are better suited (e.g., exact calculations required in financial transactions).
 	- Explore specific cases or fields where each representation is commonly used, including scientific research, finance, video games, and industrial applications.

-5. Advanced Topics (Optional)
+5. Advanced topics (optional)
 	- Explain advanced floating-point concepts, such as subnormal numbers, denormalized numbers, and rounding modes (e.g., round-to-nearest, round-toward-zero).
-	- Examine specific examples of floating-point-related issues in software (e.g., famous failures due to floating-point errors, such as the Patriot missile failure and the Vancouver Stock Exchange issue).
+	- Examine specific examples of floating-point-related issues in software (e.g. famous failures due to floating-point errors, such as the Vancouver Stock Exchange issue).

 ### Deliverables

-- Research Paper or Report: Students can compile their findings into a structured document, including sections on each of the research questions above, with examples, figures, and code snippets if applicable.
+- Research paper or report: Students can compile their findings into a structured document, including sections on each of the research questions above, with examples, figures, and code snippets if applicable.
 - Presentation: A presentation summarizing key insights from their research, aiming to explain floating-point concepts in an engaging way that would be accessible to classmates who may not have a technical background.
-- Code Demonstration (Optional): A coding component that could involve creating a simple program to demonstrate the limitations of floating-point arithmetic versus an alternative representation, such as comparing floating-point precision to arbitrary-precision libraries in Python or using interval arithmetic libraries.
+- Code demonstration (optional): A coding component that could involve creating a simple program to demonstrate the limitations of floating-point arithmetic versus an alternative representation, such as comparing floating-point precision to arbitrary-precision libraries in Python or using interval arithmetic libraries.

 ### Evaluation criteria

 The project can be evaluated based on:

-- Clarity and Depth of Research: Are floating-point concepts explained clearly?
+- Clarity and depth of research: Are floating-point concepts explained clearly?
 Is the historical context accurately represented?
-- Comparison and Analysis: Are the differences between floating-point and alternatives clearly delineated?
+- Comparison and analysis: Are the differences between floating-point and alternatives clearly delineated?
 Is there a well-structured analysis of when to use each representation?
-- Presentation Quality: Is the presentation accessible, engaging, and effective for an audience with a diverse technical background?
+- Presentation quality: Is the presentation accessible, engaging, and effective for an audience with a diverse technical background?
-- Coding and Practical Demonstrations (Optional): Are code examples provided to illustrate concepts?
+- Coding and practical demonstrations (optional): Are code examples provided to illustrate concepts?
   Are the demonstrations effective in showing the limitations and strengths of different representations?

 This project is designed to help you not only understand floating-point numbers but also appreciate their importance in computational contexts, alongside alternative methods for representing numbers.
 It offers a mix of theory, history, and practical application, which can deepen your understanding of numerical computation and its implications.

 ### Suggested start of project

 1. How do Floating-Point Numbers Work?